 99% of SEO modules for WHMCS are garbage.
 Sorry if this offends anyone but after so many years of rubbish someone's got to say it and I'm speaking with knowledge of the facts.

-Our website is powered by WHMCS and has SEO in place.
-Here is our SEO Health Score by ahrefs.com, an industry-leading SEO tool that runs on big data.
-On a 100-point scale we have 95.
+This website is powered by WHMCS and has SEO in place.
+Here is its SEO Health Score by ahrefs.com, an industry-leading SEO tool that runs on big data.
+On a 100-point scale it totals 97.
 Not even WordPress ranks this high.

 On the contrary a typical installation of WHMCS ranks around 60.
 How is it possible?
-We spent one and a half year fixing this software.
-We made it creating Mercury, a module for WHMCS developed with SEO in mind.
+I spent one and a half year fixing this software.
+I made it creating Mercury, a module for WHMCS developed with SEO in mind.

 There has always been a lot of debate on SEO Friendly URLs.
 People go crazy for them as if they are made of gold.
 Many think, wrongly, that is all about rewriting the URL in the address bar and wait for something magical to happen.

 This is a colossal oversight.
-Let's put an end to this.
+Let me put an end to this.
 SEO URLs are a minor ranking factor.

 "Minor" means they do not have a major impact on page's ability to rank.
 You won't be first on Google because of a beatutiful URL in the address bar.
 Improvements are insignificant but there's more.